 gold injections (such as sodium aurothiomalate) usually used to treat rheumatoid arthritis

-If you have not told your doctor about any of the above, tell him/her before you take any Zestril.
+If you have not told your doctor about any of the above, tell them before you take any ZESTRIL.

 How much to take